top of page

 the hallowed memory of love abides.”

 A marble tablet in the University of Virginia Chapel bears this inscription.
 It was given in honor of Archer Christian by his teammates following Christian's untimely death on November 13, 1909 of head trauma sustained in a game against Georgetown University.
-His passing would change the game forever.
+His passing would forever change the rules and safety of the game.

 May it never be that we forget the brothers who lined up shoulder to shoulder alongside us during our years at the University.